CumulusNetworks/docs/content/cumulus-netq-50/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 {{</tab>}}

 {{<tab "Certificate-based Authentication" >}}
+{{%notice infonopad%}}
+You must run this command from the node that hosts the <code>netq-bcm-gateway</code> pod.
+To identify this node, run the <code>kubectl get pods -o wide | grep netq-bcm-gateway</code> command.
+The output of this command displays the correct node.
+{{%/notice%}}

 Two versions of this command exist.
 Specify either the Base Command Manager IP address in `ip-address` or the domain name in `hostname`.
 Replace `port-text` with the port that BCM uses.
 Specify the full path to both the certificate and key files.
 These are typically located in the `/mnt/bcm/` directory.
 ```
 nvidia@netq-server:~$ netq add bcm auth-type cert cert-file <certificate-path> key-file <key-path> ip <ip-address> port <port-text>
 nvidia@netq-server:~$ netq add bcm auth-type cert cert-file <certificate-path> key-file <key-path> hostname <hostname> port <port-text>